yoolk/liquid-documentation/theme-templates/map-index/index.md

 <h2 class="section-title">map/index.liquid</h2>

-The map/index.liquid template is used to render the announcements page.
-The primary purpose of this page is to list the galleries within a collection.
+As the name descript, The map/index.liquid template is used to render the google map page.
+The primary purpose of this page is to render google map from the specifies latitude and longtitude.

 ![announcements]({{ '/images/theme-templates/ex_collection.jpg' | prepend: site.baseurl }})